 Swiss tax law distinguishes between private assets and business assets.

-Individuals holding the fund units as business assets and legal entities, if liable to income taxation in Switzerland, are subject to income tax for any income realised by a transparent fund, excluding direct (Swiss or foreign) real estate income.
+If liable to income taxation in Switzerland, individuals holding the fund units as business assets and legal entities are subject to income tax for any attributable income realised from an investment in a transparent fund, excluding direct (Swiss or foreign) real estate income realised by the fund.

 Swiss Fund Reporting for Investor Income Taxation